luontola/tdd-mooc-tetris/docs/level-10.md

 ## 🥳 That's all, folks

 Obviously the game is not yet complete, because the game loop and UI are missing.
-However, since testing the UI is much harder than backend code, it's left outside this exercise.
+However, since testing the UI is much harder than testing pure business logic, it's left outside this exercise.

-There is a minimal UI at [src/index.mjs](../src/index.mjs) which you can with minor modifications update to work with your code.
+There is a minimal UI at [src/index.mjs](../src/index.mjs), which you should be able to update to work with your code after some minor modifications.
 Start the UI with `npm run start` and do some manual testing to see if you overlooked some edge cases when writing your tests.